digitalmonad/kiwi-challenge/README.md

-# Kiwi code challenge for WebExpo 2018
+# Kiwi.com code challenge for WebExpo 2018

 ## What is the task?